 This course is part of a series that looks at Documentary Editing from the point of view of 3 different editors in 3 different editing applications.
 For more insight on editing documentary projects, take a look at Documentary Editing with Avid Media Composer and Documentary Editing with Final Cut Pro X.

-Hi, I am Jason Osder, welcome to Documentary Editing in Adobe Premiere Pro.
-In this course we'll look at editing a short documentary for a client in Adobe Premiere Pro.
-I'll start by showing you how to organize your project and media using the Media Browser and Project panels.
+- [Voiceover] Hi I'm Jason Osder.
+Welcome to Documentary Editing in Adobe Premiere Pro.
+In this course, we'll look at editing a short documentary for a client in Adobe Premiere Pro.
+I'll start by showing you how to organize your project and media using the media browser and project panels.
 Then I'll show you how to use markers to annotate your clips.
-We'll see how to assemble clips on the Timeline and edit them into a pleasing story. (video playing) We will be covering all of these features with a real focus on a specific project with all of its opportunities and challenges intact.
+We'll see how to assemble clips on the timeline and edit them into a pleasing story.

 We'll be covering all of these features with a real focus on the specific project with all of it's opportunities and challenges in tact.
 Now let's start editing our documentary in Adobe Premiere Pro.